 Potential Opportunities: This program is for individuals that want to obtain advanced medical training for a career as a medic on a fire department, ambulance service, or as a flight medic.
-Three years of field experience as an EMT-Basic or above is required for entry into the program.
 Students must complete a paramedic application to be considered for the program Applications can be obtained from an EMS advisor.
 A criminal background check is required for entry into this program.
-Disqualifying information and online background check procedures can be found at: www.aims.edu/ aims info/hr/background/disqualify.htm.
+Disqualifying information and online background check procedures can be found at: www.aims.edu/aims.info/hr/background/disqualify.htm.

-Program Length: The Paramedic program is a 51 credit certificate program and is held over three consecutive semesters.
+Program Length: The Paramedic program is a 51 credit certificate program and is held between one to three consecutive semesters.
 Students can take an additional 18 credits or general education classes to earn an A.A.S. degree in Paramedicine.